-See "TAX MATTERS" for more
+See "TAX MATTERS" for more information

-information

-The Bonds are offered, subject to prior sale, withdrawal or modification, when, as, and if issued subject to the unqualified approving legal opinion of Ahlers & Cooney, P.C., Bond Counsel, Des Moines Iowa, to be furnished upon delivery of the Bonds.
-It is expected the Bonds in the definitive form will be available on or about November 7, 2023.
+The Bonds are offered, subject to prior sale, withdrawal or modification, when, as and if issued and subject to the unqualified approving legal opinion of Ahlers & Cooney, P.C., Bond Counsel, Des Moines, Iowa, to be furnished upon delivery of the Bonds.
+It is expected the Bonds in the definitive form will be available for delivery on or before November 7, 2023.
 The Preliminary Official Statement in the form presented is deemed final for purposes of Rule 15c2-12 of the Securities and Exchange Commission, subject to revisions, corrections or modifications as determined to be appropriate, and is authorized to be distributed in connection with the offering of the Bonds for sale.